StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

         'username' = 'root',
         'password' = '',
         'sink.properties.partial_update' = 'true',
-        -- only need for connector version <= 1.2.7
+        -- only for Flink connector version <= 1.2.7
         'sink.properties.columns' = 'id,name,__op'
     );
     ```

-3. Insert data to the table in Flink SQL client, and only update the column `name`
+3. Insert data into the table in Flink SQL client, and only update the column `name`.

     ```SQL
     INSERT INTO `score_board` VALUES (1, 'starrocks-update'), (2, 'flink-update');
     ```

-4. Query the StarRocks table in mysql client
+4. Query the StarRocks table in MySQL client.

-  You can see that only values for `name` changes, and the values for `score` does not change.
+    You can see that only values for `name` change, and the values for `score` do not change.

     ```SQL
     mysql> select * from score_board;